MoinApp/moinapp-api/README.md

 |callback | A `function(error, user)` callback. | *yes* |

 ### Find users
-Returns a list of usernames beginning with the specified query term.
+Returns a list of users whose username is beginning with the specified query term.

 #### REST
 Route: `/api/user/`